adavarski/DevSecOps-GitHub-Actions-python-app/README.md

 ### Container Image Scanning with Docker Scout:
 Identify vulnerabilities in built images -> DockerHub Scout Image Scanner

-Note: Note: Docker Scout is available through multiple interfaces, including the Docker Desktop and DockerHub user interfaces, as well as a web-based user interface and a command-line interface (CLI) plugin.
+Note: Docker Scout is available through multiple interfaces, including the Docker Desktop and DockerHub user interfaces, as well as a web-based user interface and a command-line interface (CLI) plugin.
 This is a demo about the integration of Docker Scout with GitHub actions using the CLI.

 Ref: Docker Scout Links: